 The goal of this initiative is to turn the lives of these veterans around, both immediately and for the long term.
 This initiative goes beyond providing a roof over the heads of veterans, it will provide them with the skills necessary to reintegrate into society, and to learn and grow as individuals.
 Simply put, this initiative is about providing healing and support to those who have given so much to this great country.

 Join Nine Line Foundation and Joe Marchese Construction every Saturday from now until the end of the year, as we get closer and closer to completing construction of our Veterans Village!
 We are seeking volunteers over the age of 18, with any level of construction experience, to help us lay the groundwork, assembling the structures, and putting the finishing touches on this project.
-We will have volunteer builds every Saturday from 8:00 AM until 4:00 PM, at 75 Dundee Street, Savannah, Georgia – the site of our Veterans Village!
+We will have volunteer builds every Saturday from 7:00 am until 2:00/3:00 pm, at 75 Dundee Street, Savannah, Georgia (just off Wheaton Street, behind the pocket park) – the site of our Veterans Village!

 Follow the event on Facebook to stay up to date on volunteer event dates.
 Thank you in advance to all of our incredible volunteers!

 - All volunteers must sign up in advance so we can have an accurate lunch count.